 How is pseudocholinesterase deficiency diagnosed?

 Although the diagnosis is suspected after an episode of prolonged respiratory paralysis following administration of succinylcholine, the diagnosis of pseudocholinesterase deficiency is confirmed by a laboratory test.
 Serum cholinesterase is a test for the enzymes acetylcholinesterase (also known as RBC cholinesterase) and pseudocholinesterase (also known as butyrylcholinesterase or plasma cholinesterase), which act to break down acetylcholine, a chemical critical in the transmission of nerve impulses.
+A second test, the dibucaine inhibition test, may also be performed to help characterize the degree of a person's sensitivity.
 This test may be performed prior to anesthesia with succinylcholine (a paralyzing agent that is eliminated by these enzymes) to exclude a genetic deficiency of these enzymes.
 This is often done in individuals who have a family history of a prolonged drug effect during anesthesia.